Florida State–Miami football rivalry: October 6, 2018: The Comeback

-2021: “4th and 14”
+November 13, 2021: "4th and 14"/"The Van Dyke Spike"

 The season was not spectacular for either team, with Florida State coming in 3–6 after starting 0–4 and Miami at 5–4 after starting the year ranked #14.
 Florida State was playing for bowl eligibility, while Miami was seeking to maintain a four-game win streak in the rivalry.

 The Seminoles came out hot, scoring 14 points and forcing three turnovers in the first quarter before taking a 20–7 lead into halftime.
 Miami would storm back with 21 unanswered points, taking a 28–20 lead with 11 minutes left.
 After a lengthy drive that resulted in a field goal by the Seminoles and an excellent defensive stop led by defensive end Jermaine Johnson II, the Seminoles had the ball with 2:09 left in the game down 28–23.
-After a 59 yard bomb caught by wide receiver Ja’Khi Douglas, the Florida State offense sputtered out to a 4th and 14 at the Miami 25 yard line.
+After a 59 yard pass caught by wide receiver Ja'Khi Douglas, the Florida State offense sputtered out to a 4th and 14 at the Miami 25 yard line.
 Florida State quarterback Jordan Travis would convert on a pass to wide receiver Andrew Parchment to the Miami 1 yard line before Travis would run it in himself on both a touchdown and the 2-point conversion to make it 31–28 with 26 seconds left.
-Miami’s push to tie the game was stopped short when refs ruled the game over after an attempted spike by Miami QB Tyler Van Dyke with less than three seconds left, the minimum time needed according to NCAA rules.
+Miami's push to tie the game was stopped short when refs ruled the game over after an attempted spike by Miami QB Tyler Van Dyke with less than three seconds left, the minimum time needed according to NCAA rules.
 The Noles celebrated their first win over the Hurricanes in four seasons and maintained their quest for bowl eligibility.